 There were some famous Mormon manuscript forgeries made during the early 1980s which were temporarily damaging to the Mormon manuscript market, but there are enough people now with expertise who are prepared to insulate the Mormon rare book market from similar forgers in rare books.
 Making a whole book would be very difficult anyway, and the people who seem to be inclined to do this right now are not very skillful either.
 Also, Deseret Book closed its rare book department after its unreliable manager bought the forged manuscripts in the 1980s, and after alleged employee embezzlement (although the former manager is dealing in manuscripts again).

-Also be extra careful when buying from dealers selling books as a sideline, such as auto body shops, photocopy shops, comic book stands, and even antique dealers without a store location.
+Also be extra careful when buying from dealers selling books as a sideline, such as auto body shops, photocopy shops, comic book stands, replica stores, souvenir stores, trinket shops, stores that sell brand new books also, and antique dealerseven librarians if you can imagine such a thing.
 Question why anyone would need to buy books using an assumed name, or as an LLC (Limited Liability Company), or not put their own name on their promotional materials, or refuse to show you their drivers license.

 At the same time, do not assume that because of church affiliation or being a university professor, college librarian, author, or in a booksellers association that a dealer is therefore safe.
 Sadly, there are several shrewd people who maintain a nominal church affiliation or even a recommend, just to take advantage of other members in buying books.
 This is because faithful church members promise to be honest in your dealings with your fellow man, and thereby these dealers have the trust of other members.